MA in Performing Arts

 The theory component of the programme gives critical context and methodologies for artistic research practice and is designed to widen the students’ understanding of the performing arts and its relation to artistic, social, and political contexts.
 The programme approaches the field of performing arts as an expanded field of practice capable of producing experimental intersections between art and other fields of knowledge.
 Electives provide students with possibilities to deepen their competences in the field of performing arts/or expand their practice with electives across disciplines.
 The programme culminates with a research project giving opportunity for further research or a doctoral level study.

 We are looking for those that aim to position their work in the field of the Performing Arts.
 The Department of Performing Arts wants to increase access for those who have not had equal access to university studies in the performing arts.
-Therefore, we encourage candidates from underrepresented groups to apply, such as People of Colour communities, LGBTQIA+ people, disabled people or members of other groups.
+Therefore, we encourage candidates from underrepresented groups to apply, such as People of Colour communities, LGBTQIA+ people, disabled people or other groups.